By Graham Williamson, Corey Scholefield

 |Project wall||The essence of Agile project management is visibility.
 The Project Wall provides a physical or virtual place where the project team can view the completed, current, and waiting tasks and resource assignments.|

-In organizations with a Project Management Office (PMO), an IAM project must follow the corporate procedures.
+In large organizations with a Project Management Office (PMO), an IAM project must follow corporate procedures.
 Typically, a PMO will have defined gating factors, or ‘gates,’ through which all projects must pass.
 For instance, there will normally be a project approval gate in which the appropriate managers will review the project plan and indicate their approval.
 There will usually be a gate in the form of a budget review to approve the assignment of resources.
 Similarly, there might be a gate in the form of an architecture review to approve the solution architecture.
-Finally, there should be a review of the governance outcomes as a necessary gate to the project.
+Finally, the governance outcomes should be reviewed as a necessary gate for the project.
 The PMO should orchestrate all these activities.

 One of the benefits of a PMO is the visibility it gives to projects within an organization.
 This visibility is beneficial to the IAM team; it allows them to ensure any projects with an identity component are properly identified and accommodated in the appropriate work program.
 For instance, if an authentication gateway is being installed, any application undergoing development should be modified to use the gateway rather than maintaining LDAP lookups.
 Without a PMO, it is sometimes difficult for the IAM team to impact projects.